If an agency not included in the list above took your property, please contact that particular agency.

 Before the Sheriff’s Office can release any property, it is first entered into a database, then processed according to the specific requirements for each category of property.

 Once the property is no longer needed as evidence for court, we attempt to notify the rightful owner that the property is available for release.
 The lead investigator, or Deputy District Attorney assigned to the case, may also request that the item be photographed and returned to the rightful owner.
-Property that was reported stolen to another law enforcement agency will be returned to the original agency where it will be cleared for released.
+Property that was reported stolen to another law enforcement agency will be returned to the original agency where it will be cleared for release.

 If your property was booked as evidence, it cannot be released until the Sheriff’s Office receives a formal release from the District Attorney’s Office or the primary investigator on the case.